BurlingtonCodeAcademy/jsi-march-2022-notes/week-01/structuring-your-directory.md

 ## Creating New Folders

-Let's go back to our home directory (if you aren't already there) and set up a new directory for the code we'll write during this course.
+Let's go back to our home directory and set up a new directory for the code we'll write during this course.

 You can use the `mkdir` command followed by the name of the directory you want to create.

-Let's use the command `mkdir code` to make a new directory named "code"
+Use the command `mkdir code` to make a new directory named "code"

-Note that creating a new directory **does not** move you into it, it just creates it.
+Note that creating a new directory **does not** move you into it, it only creates it.

 ## Creating a File